bvankat/creighton-tracker/README.md

 - Averages the scores.
 (Math)
 - Powers a needle gauge, a la #nytneedle from Election Night 2016.
 (Google Charts)
 - Updates self automatically every 60 minutes. (crontab)

+This repo is a fork of the OG Nebrasketball odds tracker at http://nebrasketball.info